-- (a) Inventory the carbon stocks in each of the forest project's required carbon pools (identified in table 4.2), following the requirements in appendix A; - (b) Project future changes to carbon stocks within the project area by: - (1) Extrapolating from historical trends per the following: - (A) For project areas that have a ten-year history of declining carbon stocks, the baseline must be defined by the average of the carbon stocks over the past ten years and considered static for the project life (i.e., the same level of carbon stocks is assumed in every year); or - (B) For project areas that demonstrate an increasing inventory of carbon stocks over the past ten years, the growth trajectory of the baseline must continue until the forest (under the baseline stocks) achieves a stand composition consistent with comparable forested areas that have been relatively free of harvest over the past 60 years; - If comparable forested areas within the project's assessment area are unavailable the project area inventory must be modeled using one of the approved growth models (see appendix B) to represent a standardized forested area relatively free of harvest for 60 years; and - (2) Modeling current public policy in the baseline onsite carbon stocks over 100-years following the requirements and methods in appendix B incorporating constraints imposed by all applicable statutes, regulations, policies, plans and activity-based funding;
+- (a) Inventory the carbon stocks in each of the forest project's required carbon pools (identified in table 4.2), following the requirements in appendix A; - (b) Project future changes to carbon stocks within the project area by: - (1) Extrapolating from historical trends per the following: - (A) For project areas that have a ten-year history of declining carbon stocks, the baseline must be defined by the average of the carbon stocks over the past ten years and considered static for the project life (i.e., the same level of carbon stocks is assumed in every year); or - (B) For project areas that demonstrate an increasing inventory of carbon stocks over the past ten years, the growth trajectory of the baseline must continue until the forest (under the baseline stocks) achieves a stand composition consistent with comparable forested areas that have been relatively free of harvest over the past 60 years; and - (2) Modeling current public policy in the baseline onsite carbon stocks over 100-years following the requirements and methods in appendix B incorporating constraints imposed by all applicable statutes, regulations, policies, plans and activity-based funding; - (c) The method that results in the highest estimated carbon stock levels must be used to determine the baseline: - (d) Average the results over the 100-year timeframe so that the baseline is expressed as a single (average) annual value; and - (e) The baseline for a forest project under this version of the protocol is valid for the duration of the project life following a successful initial verification where the offset project receives a positive verification statement. - (1) If correctable errors to the baseline are detected in subsequent verifications, the baseline must be adjusted prior to a verification statement being issued.
+The corrected baseline would then supersede the originally verified baseline

-- (c) The method that results in the highest estimated carbon stock levels must be used to determine the baseline; - (d) Average the results over the 100-year timeframe so that the baseline is expressed as a single (average) annual value; and - (e) The baseline for a forest project under this version of the protocol is valid for the duration of the project life following a successful initial verification where the offset project receives a positive verification statement. - (1) If a subsequent verification(s) detects correctable errors of greater than 5.00 percent to the baseline or to quantified GHG reductions or GHG removal enhancements, the baseline must be adjusted prior to a verification statement being issued.
-The corrected baseline would then supersede the originally verified baseline for the purpose of determining GHG emission reductions and GHG removal enhancements going forward. - (A) Previously issued ARB offset credits will be subject to the invalidation provisions in section 95985 of the Regulation. - (B) In no case will additional ARB offset credit be issued. - (2) If a forest project seeks renewal of its crediting period, the Offset Project Operator or Authorized Project Designee must conform to the most recent version of the Compliance Offset Protocol.
+- for the purpose of determining GHG emission reductions and GHG removal enhancements going forward. - (A) Previously issues ARB offset credits will be subject to the invalidation provisions in section 95985 of the Regulation. - (B) In no case will additional ARB offset credit be issued. - (2) If a forest project seeks renewal of its crediting period, the Offset Project Operator or Authorized Project Designee must conform to the most recent version of the Compliance Offset Protocol.
 Any changes in the baseline that result from the use of the most recent version of the Compliance Offset Protocol that affect GHG emission reductions or removal enhancements from the previous crediting period are not subject to invalidation or additional crediting.